awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-instance.md

 1. In the navigation pane, choose **Data streaming**\.

-1. Choose **Enable data streaming**
+1. Choose **Enable data streaming**\.

+1. Select **Kinesis** or **Kinesis Data Firehose**, and then do one of the following:

-1. Select an existing resource from Amazon Kinesis Data Streams or Amazon Kinesis Data Firehose, or choose **Create a new Kinesis Data Firehose**\.
+   + To use an existing Amazon Kinesis stream or Kinesis Data Firehose, select the resource in the drop\-down list\.

+   + To create a new resource, choose **Create a new Amazon Kinesis stream** \(or Kinesis Data Firehose\)\.

+     This opens the Amazon Kinesis console where you can create the stream or firehose to use with Amazon Connect\.
+Wait until the stream or firehose is created, then return to the Amazon Connect console\.

+      Reload the page so that the stream or firehose you created is displayed in the resource selection, then select the stream or firehose\.
+**Note**
+Amazon Connect does not support publishing data to Kinesis streams for which server\-side encryption is enabled\.

 1. Choose **Save**\.